AlyAsad/ecommerce-cloud/README.md

 ## Live Demo
 [https://ecommerce-aly.vercel.app/](https://ecommerce-aly.vercel.app/)

+**NOTE:** Since any public user can create an account and write a review, I am not liable for any offense or copyright problems originating from the review's contents on the website.

 ## Login Instructions
 - **Regular User:**
   You can register your own credentials from the website.
 However, a sample login user already registered is:\